 How do I know if I need to supplement with ketones?

-A quick blood test is the best way to check your keto levels.
+First of all, you should consult your doctor.
+After you decide on your health journey with the ketogenic diet, a quick blood test is the best way to check your keto levels.
 This will tell you if your levels are running low, and you can decide to supplement from there.
 Then, once your body becomes more accustomed, you can get on a more consistent schedule regarding when to take them.

 Which ketones are best: salts or esters?